How Much Does An LLC Cost?

 In many states, you must also submit an annual report or statement of information, which is a one-page form sent by the state.
 Some states also have state taxes.

-The annual fees for three popular states, California, Delaware, Nevada, and New York, are as follows (prices shown are as of January 2017):
+If you want to know how much does LLC cost in various states, the annual fees for three popular states, California, Delaware, Nevada, and New York, are as follows (prices shown are as of January 2022).

 California LLC Costs

-A $20 reporting fee is required to file Statement of Information 90 days after formation and then every two years.
+You can apply online, in person, or by mail or fax.
+A $20 reporting fee is required to file a Statement of Information 90 days after formation and then every two years.

 Delaware LLC Costs

 The ongoing cost of a Delaware LLC is an annual LLC tax of $300 each June 1st, beginning the year following formation.
 There is no state income tax for Delaware LLC.

 The ongoing cost of a Nevada LLC is a $150 fee and the Initial List of Managers or Managing Members, as well as a $200 fee and a Business License Application, are due within 30 days of formation.
 There is no state income tax for Nevada LLC.

 Every New York LLC must publish notice of its formation in two newspapers in the county in which it was created.
 In some areas, the fees for this publication can run up to $2,000.

 The company must then submit a certificate of this publication to the state, together with a $50 filing fee.
 For LLCs that choose to be treated as a partnership, there are annual taxes that are based on total income (from a minimum of $25 to a maximum of $4,500).

 Other State LLC Costs